uniqpath/connectome/README.md

 It works transparently between:

-- two node.js processes
+- two node.js processes (over websockets or via IPC)
-- between in-browser JavaScript and a node.js process
+- between in-browser JavaScript and a node.js process (over websockets)

 All messages and file transfers are encrypted.

+Websockets guarantee the correct order of message delivery and this enables realtime maximum speed state synchronization.

+This type of speed is great for responsive frontends with remote or local state that have to feel like native apps with lowest possible latency.

+One example is a drawing app.
+Every time you draw something on screen, the state should be able to change in the remote process and then be rendered in GUI (browser) instantly.

 ## How to try if you are a JS developer